skalio/teambeamjs/README.md

 To use the intended filenames instead, use the flag `--use-filename`.

-### Downloading transfers in a loop
+### Downloading or copying transfers in a loop
-Using the `--interval <delay>` option when in download-mode, `teambeamjs` will enter an endless loop of download requests.
-In between download requests, it will sleep `<delay>` seconds.
+Using the `--interval <delay>` option when in download- or copy-mode, `teambeamjs` will enter an endless loop of download or copy requests.
+In between requests, it will sleep `<delay>` seconds.
 To exit the loop, kill the process or CTRL-C out.

 ```